DoctorAnon/TheRightCafe/README.md

  On Staff Application:
    The application assumes a singular, uniform staff heirachy, if your staff structure is split into differing teams, adjust the questions accordingly.

+ MOIA/MOP:
+ You will see these 2 acronymns being thrown all over the place, put simply it is a method of dividing a staff team into 2 seperate teams, or "ministries".
+MOIA is "Ministry of Internal Affairs", which in this case - handles: vetting (if applicable), moderation, QoTD (quetion of the day), Polls, Events, and other various server-related tasks.
+MOP is "Ministry of Propaganda" which handles chiefly Partnerships, and to a lesser extent, Artwork.
+Each Ministry is headed by a "Head" and a "Deputy", to ensure that the ministry as a whole is able to run autonomously without intervention from Administrators, this allows the server to continue seemless operation without the Owner or Administrators being present for most of the tim.e